Social Media Guide

 What should I post?

 Your social media account's content should directly relate to your department or organization and engage your audience directly.
 Feel free to ask quests or soliciting feedback.
 No matter what you post, your content should be aimed at starting or continuing dynamic conversations with your audience.
 Here are a few ideas for content inspiration.

 Remember that activity on your social media accounts represents Geneseo as a whole to a large audience.
 Make sure that your posts carry out the spirit of the college's mission, values and goals.
 Be sensitive to topics that may be incendiary, or that may reflect poorly on the college.
 Do not post any copyrighted or questionably legal content, direct attacks on individuals or groups, libel, etc.

 How do I handle negative comments?

-Negative comments that don't violate our policy should either be ignored or should receive a polite, constructive response.
+Negative comments that don't violate our comment policy should either be ignored or should receive a polite, constructive response.
+You may not hide or remove a comment unless it includes profanity, constitute a true threat or unlawful harassment, or is unrelated to the SUNY Geneseo content to which it is posted as a response.
 If you are unsure how to handle a negative comment, please contact the Director of Digital Communications.